top of page

 What should a share purchase agreement include?

-Typical provisions in a share purchase agreement include:
+Key provisions in a share purchase agreement include:

-• The agreement to sell and purchase shares
+• Agreement to sell and purchase shares

 • How and when the purchase price is to be paid

-• Sale conditions
+• Share Sale conditions

-• Whether regulatory or third party approvals are needed
+• Need for regulatory or third-party approvals

 • Arrangements for completion